This is my first Year in Review post.

 I LOVE Bench!
 I started working with them last January and they did my whole previous years’ books (what a relief) then worked monthly all through 2019.

 This was huge for me.
 Think you know how much you are making?
 Believe me, you don’t, unless you have your books sorted out properly.
 Numbers are for real!

 This system took such a load off my shoulders.
 It shows me everything: how much I’ve made, how much I’ve spent, how much I paid myself, and more.

 I reapplied for business insurance this year and the company evaluates and requests a financial statement.
-I was able to into Bench, pull a report and send off a pdf with ease.
-Its access to this type of information that takes the stress level down!
+I was able to into Bench, pull a report, and send off a pdf with ease.
+Its access to this type of information takes the stress level down!

 System 4: A new website.